Currency-One/validators/DOCS.md

 <a name="module_Validators.isMaxLengthValidator"></a>

 ### Validators.isMaxLengthValidator ⇒ <code>boolean</code>
-<p>Check if value has bigger or equal length than given maximal length</p>
+<p>Checks if value has bigger or equal length than given maximal length</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)